cjdelisle/xmhell/readme.md

 # XMHell - XML to JSON and back.

+Status: Works for "simple" XML (not HTML and or complex XML such as CData), currently unmaintained

 *XML is like violence.
 Sure, it seems like a quick and easy solution at first, but then it spirals out of control into utter chaos.* - Sarkos

 ![xml-rocks](https://raw.github.com/cjdelisle/xmhell/master/xml.gif)